 Information Foraging: Engagement & Conversion Optimization

-To increase engagement and conversions, you need your website to look worthy of a visitor’s time and energy.
-That means you need to provide the right cues to demonstrate just how compelling your website is.
+If people do decide to click from a search result to your website, the information foraging theory can also help offer insight into how to increase engagement and conversions.
+You need your website to look worthy of a visitor’s time and energy by providing the right cues to demonstrate just how compelling your website is.
 One of the key cues animals use as part of foraging for food is scent.
-For people visiting website, we don’t rely on scent but instead we look for text and design elements that give us an idea of what information exists on this website.
+People visiting website don’t rely on the scent but instead look for text or design elements that give an idea of what information exists on this website.
 This is referred to as information scent.

-Creating and optimizing cues has implications for all aspects of your website—including your design, images, text, organizational style, calls to action, features and functionality, backend technology, traffic targeting, branding, messaging, and more.
-One important area of your website for providing cues to your visitors is in deciding what pages are included in your navigation, and what words are used for each of those pages.
-The navigation is a large patch of information that visitors will often use to evaluate the website, deciding if they should stay, engage, and convert.
-The more your navigation speaks the language your visitors use, the more it is designed to draw people’s attention visually, and the easier the navigation is to use technically, the more likely people will pick up on those cues to successfully locate what they were seeking.
-The same holds true for other large patches of information, like the top section of each page, featured content area on the home page, and calls to action.
+One important area of your website to focus on when deciding how to provide cues to your visitors is in deciding what pages are included in your website’s navigation, and deciding what words to use within the links in the navigation for each of those pages.
+The navigation is a large patch of information that visitors will often use to evaluate the website, deciding if they should stay, engage, or convert.
+The more your navigation speaks the language your visitors use, the more it is designed to draw people’s attention visually, and the easier the navigation is to use, the more likely people will pick up on those cues to successfully locate what they were seeking.
+Along with navigation links, internal links included within the website’s text are also an important way to help communicate what your website offers (to visitors and search engine robots).

-Part of the theory of information foraging is a concept called information diet.
+Another part of the theory of information foraging is a concept called information diet.
 Hunters will abandon prey that appears too difficult to hunt.
-When the prey is your website, a successful hunt may be getting people to click to another page, watch a video, download your e-book or converting into a lead or customer.
-If your website appears difficult to use—for instance, by showing too many options in a dropdown navigation or by pressuring visitors with aggressive calls to action—people are likely to leave and won’t convert.
+When the prey is your website, a successful hunt may be getting people to click to another page, watch a video, download your e-book, or convert into a lead or customer.
+If your website appears difficult to use—for instance, by loading slowly or having mobile usability problems—people are likely to leave the website and won’t convert.
 To increase conversions and to get more people engaging with your website prior to a conversion, you want to make your website seem less difficult to use.

-With this theory in mind, my recommendation is that as you optimize your website for conversions or engagement, think of visitors to your website as lazy hunters looking for prey.
+With this theory in mind, my recommendation is that as you approach SEO or as you optimize your website to increase conversions or engagement, think of visitors to your website as lazy hunters looking for prey.
 Visitors are on the hunt and will be quick to pass your website by.
-Help them by offering the right cues drawing them toward a conversion.
-The more you can create an appealing, simple, and distraction-free path leading them effortlessly toward their desired prey, the higher your conversion and engagement rates will be.
+People searching on Google are looking for the most relevant answer in the simplest way possible.
+Help visitors and searchers by offering the right cues to draw them toward your website.